 Working with the Weingart Foundation

-The following information is intended to complement the grant guidelines and application information presented in the Our Grantmaking section and designed to provide applicants with a better understanding of the application assessment and review process.
+The following information is intended to complement our grant guidelines and designed to provide applicants with a better understanding of the application assessment and review process.

-We are often asked what we perceive as a “strong” grant applicant, beyond the basic fit with our Grant Guidelines.
-We understand that every nonprofit operates in its own distinct context, and the even the strongest organizations have challenges.
-The Foundation recognizes that organizational needs and challenges may differ depending on where the organization is in its lifecycle.
-In addition, many organizations providing critical services in low-income communities are small and under-resourced.
+Throughout our grantmaking, we understand that every nonprofit operates in its own distinct context, and the even the strongest organizations have challenges.
+The Foundation recognizes that capacity needs may differ depending on where nonprofits are in their organizational lifecycle, as is therefore committed to supporting organizations at different budget sizes, levels of capacity, and infrastructure.
+In addtion, many organizations providing critical services in low-income communities are small and under-resourced.
 There is a need to build the capacity of these organizations in order to expand opportunity and strengthen civil society in the communities they serve.
-Therefore, the Foundation is committed to supporting organizations at all different levels of developing their capacity and infrastructure.
-With this understanding in mind, below is a list of measures we use as general guidelines (not a checklist) when we review grant applications.

 What to Expect When Working With Us

 Given the large volume of applications we review, we are typically unable to meet in person with organizations outside of the formal grant application process or attend nonprofit events.
-We are also unable to review drafts of LOIs or applications before submission.
+We are also unable to review drafts of letters of inquiry (LOIs) or applications before submission.
 Organizations with a question related to our process or guidelines should feel free to call or email us.
-Click here for a list of our program staff.

 If, however, your organization has reviewed our guidelines and is comfortable applying without contacting us, please feel free to do so – we review each application on the strength of its fit with our Grant Guidelines, and there is no special advantage for agencies that have called first.

 For information on how to apply, click here.

 Letter of Inquiry